Bramley Mountain Fire Tower Now Standing Tall!

 • New supporting footers need to be constructed for the tower

-• All bolts and fasteners will be replaced with new ones to insure strength and safety
+• All bolts and fasteners were replaced with new ones to insure strength and safety

-• Wooden stair treads and landings will be replaced with non-skid metal treads and landings, again for safety as well as for longevity
+• Wooden stair treads and landings were replaced with non-skid metal treads and landings, again for safety as well as for longevity

-• Safety fencing needs to be purchased for each flight of stairs
+• Safety fencing needed to be purchased for each flight of stairs

-• We also need to pay for labor and equipment to transport the tower components and other materials to the top of the mountain and to do the reconstruction work.
+• We also needed to pay for labor and equipment to transport the tower components and other materials to the top of the mountain and to do the reconstruction work.

 BACKGROUND